-According to Billboard magazine, U2’s then-manager, Paul McGuinness, joined Island founder Chris Blackwell and other label executives in 1991 on a tour of nine Polygram distribution offices around the world to introduce them to Achtung Baby (which was still unfinished) and coordinate marketing plans.
+According to Billboard magazine (Duffy, Thom (16 November 1991).
+“New U2 Relies on Fans, Not Fanfare”.
+Billboard.
+Vol. 103 no. 46. pp. 1, 77–78.), U2’s then-manager, Paul McGuinness, joined Island founder Chris Blackwell and other label executives in 1991 on a tour of nine Polygram distribution offices around the world to introduce them to Achtung Baby (which was still unfinished) and coordinate marketing plans.

 Island Records produced a number of promotional videos and marketing pieces targeted at record stores, and there were TV commercials, plus radio and print ads promoting Achtung Baby to record buyers.
 (Some of these are embedded below.)
 In some markets, roadside billboards featured actual Trabants — the East German car that was later featured on the album and singles covers, and the Zoo TV tour.
 Record stores received posters and album flats to be given away to shoppers.
 Alternative newspapers/magazines were given posters to include in their publications.

 The album’s marketing plan is detailed in a five-page document (PDF) that was sent out to retailers to get them to pre-order many copies of the album and promote it heavily in their retail stores.
 This document was part of a sales pitch called the Achtung Baby Solicitation Kit, a cardboard-boxed item that also included a VHS tape and cassette with several song samples — including a couple that are different from the song versions that we hear on Achtung Baby — plus a brochure reminding retailers of U2’s history and past successes.
 (This kit, by the way, has become a valuable collectors’ item among U2 fans.)